brianhouse/sound_art/NEXT.md

 no one made a box for "resonating body".
 I think I should demonstrate this with a cardboard box.

-also, how transducers are used needs to be demonstrated -- or skip them

 and maybe for that exercise we all use the same sound? eh.

-### strategies that came up that I noted:
-dampening
-intimacy
-directionality
-frequency choice -- treble vs bass personification found objects movement vibration of other moving cymatocs different pitch resonates signifying enclosures? surface moving